What is an SSH key pair?

-Note Once you create a key pair in the ECS console, you must immediately download and keep the private key for further use.
+Note Once you create a key pair in the ECS console, you must immediately download and securely store the private key for later use.
 If SSH key pair authentication is enabled for an ECS instance, you cannot log on to the ECS instance without the private key of the key pair.

 - Create an SSH key pair by using other key pair builders and import it to ECS.

 - If you do not have an SSH key pair, you can create an SSH key pair.